-Commercial Pilot Example Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
+Commercial Pilot Job Description Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
 Requires Commercial Pilot certificate.
 Includes charter pilots with similar certification, and air ambulance and air tour pilots.

 - Start engines, operate controls, and pilot airplanes to transport passengers, mail, or freight according to flight plans, regulations, and procedures.

 - Contact control towers for takeoff clearances, arrival instructions, and other information, using radio equipment.

 Commercial Pilot Required Skills

 Below is a list of the skills most Commercial Pilots say are important on the job.

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.